Charlie Sampson

-Charles Osgood "Charlie" Sampson (born July 2, 1957) is an American former professional rodeo cowboy who specialized in bull riding.
+Charles Osgood Sampson (born July 2, 1957) is an American former professional rodeo cowboy who specialized in bull riding.
 He was the 1982 Professional Rodeo Cowboys Association (PRCA) World Champion bull rider.
 He is the first African-American cowboy to win a world championship in professional rodeo.
 He was inducted into the ProRodeo Hall of Fame in 1996.

 Early life

 Charlie Sampson was born in Los Angeles, California, on July 2, 1957.
 To avoid the violence that surrounded him as a boy, he took a job at a riding stables near Gardena, California.
 There he sparked an interest in horses and rodeo.
 He was a fan of the famous African-American bull rider, Myrtis Dightman, who was known as the "Jackie Robinson of Rodeo".

 Career

 Sampson stands 5 feet, 4 inches tall.
 He was a ground breaking rodeo cowboy.
 He was the first African American to win a world title in the PRCA.
 In 1983, there were only six black members of the PRCA.
 Sampson was competing on a national level.
 Sampson very rarely mentioned race as an issue, even though he was competing in a sport dominated by white competitors.
 Sampson once said in The New York Times, "I haven't encountered discrimination as much as ignorance.
 Some people still don't realize that something like a quarter of all the cowboys back in the old West were black."
 Currently he works at "Rimrock Dude Ranch" in Cody, Wyoming.